letakeane/gridpractice/module-2/assessments/final-assessment.md

 // ['name', 'type', 'power']
 ```

-## Question 9
+## Question 8

 Talk about React!

 * When should a component be stateful?
-* How can you pass information into a component?
+* How can you pass information from a parent component into a child component?
+How does that child component access the information?
 * What does `setState()` do?